mcuntz/partialwrap/docs/html/_sources/userguide.rst

    ndim = 3
    bounds = [(-5.12, 5.12),] * ndim
    res = opt.differential_evolution(rastrigin_wrap, bounds, workers=4)

+:func:`~partialwrap.std_io.standard_parameter_writer` is another
+convenience function that writes parameters into a file, one per line just as :func:`numpy.loadtxt` but supports the `pid` keyword.
+And the function :func:`~partialwrap.std_io.standard_output_reader` simply reads one value from a file, also suppporting the `pid` keyword.

 Another example could use the popular `emcee`_ library to calculate parameter uncertainties with the Markov chain Monte Carlo (MCMC) method.
 We take the example from the section on parallelization of the